 How to bring your network back online in minutes with Ubiquiti UniFi gear

-So first plan was to just increase WiFi.
-I just bought ans Ubiquiti UniFi AP-AC-Pro without any ulterior motive.
+So the first plan was to just increase WiFi.
+I just bought a Ubiquiti UniFi AP-AC-Pro without any ulterior motive.
 But to be honest, the new AP was like a starter drug.
 I saw what all is possible and for a price which is also payable for home use and with no extra license costs.
-I don’t want to write a review here about my new awesome Ubiquiti gear, if you wish to know more about that stuff see here the blog post from my fellow CTP Jason Samuel: Building a secure high visibility WiFi network using Ubiquiti Networks UniFi gear
+I don’t want to write a review here about my new awesome Ubiquiti gear if you wish to know more about that stuff see here the blog post from my fellow CTP Jason Samuel: Building a secure high visibility WiFi network using Ubiquiti Networks UniFi gear

-With this feature it’s possible to have a Second WAN link and to use it as Failover or as Weighted LB.
-Of course for home use a second WAN link is not common.
+With this feature, it’s possible to have a Second WAN link and to use it as Failover or as Weighted LB.
+Of course for home use, a second WAN link is not common.
 But definitely interesting for some small companies or maybe branch offices which need a reliable connection to the internet.

 I have currently only one connection to the Internet, a cable connection with 250M down and 25M up from “Quickline”.
 Until now when I had an outage I was still able to use my 4G WiFi Hotspot from Huawei to access the Internet with my Laptop.

 Last Saturday my Cable Internet connection was interrupted exactly at that moment where I was doing some lab works with my network components.
 So I decided to have a closer look at this WAN 2 Feature.
 I connected a Zyxel travel router (NBG2105) with the Cat5 cable to the USG and with WLAN to my 4G WiFi router, I configured the VoIP Port for WAN2.
 Wow after 30 minutes I was back online with my whole network.